How to Increase Fertility

 - A glass of orange juice, mixed with red grapefruit juice, is recommended as part of your morning meal.

-- Include in your daily meals a cup of tea brewed from Mexican Damiana.
+- Include cup of tea brewed from Mexican Damiana in your daily meals.
 You can also use leaves from the shrub in a warm bath.

-- Tea made from raspberry is recommended for daily consumption.
+- Doctors recommend tea made from raspberry for daily consumption to increase fertility.
 Prepare to taste, as raspberry leaves make a strong tea.

 - To help remove possible fallopian tube obstructions, consume up to three glasses of marigold tea daily.

 While becoming pregnant is a gift for any woman, it may take some work and changes in daily habits to help a little miracle along.
-Remember that fertility can be improved through small changes, but you should always consult your doctor to ensure a healthy pregnancy.
+Remember that you can improve fertility through small changes, but you should always consult your doctor to ensure a healthy pregnancy.

 We hope you’ve enjoyed this article on how to increase fertility!